 Dads will be shopping with their kids.
 And there’s a fair chance it’ll be last minute too.
 So look for ways to inspire them and make it easy for them to buy.

 Try these beauty and hair marketing ideas:

-Drop a hint: Post a mouth-watering list of your Mother’s Day gift ideas and offers on your website, e-news, around your salon and on your social media.
+- Drop a hint: Post a mouth-watering list of your Mother’s Day gift ideas and offers on your website, e-newsletter, around your salon and on your social media.
 Anywhere dads will see it.
 It makes it easy for mum to drop a heavy hint too.

 - Mums-to-be: Specialised pregnancy massages, facials and reflexology are highly personal gifts which are hard to beat for dads-to-be.

 - Child-friendly gifts: Gift cards and hair or beauty packages can seem a boring pressie to give your special mummy if you’re only 6 years old.
 Make them more appealing to little ones by adding a tangible gift that can be wrapped and given with the gift card.
 A pretty basket filled with tailored beauty goodies hits the spot.

-Free gift-wrapping: Always popular for hassled dads with kids.
+- Free gift-wrapping: Always a popular option for hassled dads with kids.
 Keep some Mother’s Day gift tags in your salon too, so they walk out with the job done and dusted.

 - Salon event: Hosting a fun event for dads and kids works well, but I appreciate isn’t everyone’s idea of easy spa marketing.
 Perhaps team with a local photographer and have them take family snaps at your event.
 Sounds like the perfect thoughtful gift for mummy, especially when combined with a spa pampering package.